A guest post by Stephanie Stiavetti

 - GT Metrix – Free website speed and performance optimization.

 5. Post smarter.
 I recently spoke at the IACP conference with Andrew Wilder, sharing how food folks can tighten up their SEO with just a few tweaks to their content.
-You can find our SEO slides here, which contain a very useful resource: A checklist of what you need to include with every article you post online.
-This will help you craft each post in such a way that Google will clearly understand what you’re trying to say, making it much easier for it to rank your site.
+Your goal is to craft each post in such a way that Google will clearly understand what you’re trying to say, making it much easier for it to rank your site.
 And the less work you make for The Goog, the more merciful it will be when you inadvertently make a mistake somewhere along the way.

 SEO can be overwhelming, but it’s mostly common sense.
 These tips will make your site more favorable to Google.
 In the end, they must come after the two most important cardinal rules: write good content, and practice ethical SEO techniques.
 All the SEO trickery in the world won’t get around those two core tenets!